LangCorrect/server/README.md

 Welcome to the LangCorrect repository!
 This community-driven platform is designed to help users master writing in foreign languages.
 Ideal for language learners in search of practice and native speakers willing to lend a hand, LangCorrect offers a friendly, engaging environment where you can connect, share, and learn.

 This repository houses the source code for the LangCorrect web application, developed using Django for the backend and the Django templating engine for the frontend.
-Additionally, a React client is currently in development; you can access its repository by clicking on [LangCorrect React Client](https://github.com/LangCorrect/react-client-mui).

 Interested in the features we offer or looking to contribute?
 Read on to find out more.